 - Ask someone you know to assist in representing you.
-This could be your Primary Care Physician or a family member, for example. - Choose to be represented by a legal professional.
+This could be your primary care physician or a family member, for example. - Choose to be represented by a legal professional.

-To appoint someone to represent you, either: 1) send us a letter informing us that you want someone else to represent you and include in the letter his or her contact information, or, 2) fill out the Authorized
+To appoint someone to represent you, either:

+1) Send us a letter informing us that you want someone else to represent you and include in the letter his or her contact information, or,

-Representative Appeals form.
-You may find this form on our website at http://www.countycare.com/ members/resources.
+2) Fill out the Authorized Representative Appeals form.
+You may find this form on our website at https://countycare.com/wp-content/uploads/CCAuthorized-Representative_English_01082025.pdf be the same provider who made the original decision to deny, reduce or stop the medical service.